World stocks mark time ahead of U.S. data, earnings

-European markets struggled for direction with the pan-region Stoxx 600 nudging a touch lower, reflecting key indexes in Germany <.GDAXI> and France <.CAC> treading water.
+European markets struggled for direction with the pan-region Stoxx 600 nudging a touch lower, reflecting key indexes in Germany and France treading water.

 The underlying picture was more mixed, with healthy gains in airline and healthcare stocks offsetting losses in telecoms and automotives amid uncertainty as the earnings seasons kicks off.

 Asian markets had fared slightly better.
-MSCI's Asia-Pacific ex-Japan index <.MIAPJ0000PUS> gained 0.3% as gains in South Korea <.KS11> and Taiwan <.TWII> offset losses in China's blue-chip CSI300 index <.CSI300>, still smarting from Monday's tepid growth data.
+MSCI's Asia-Pacific ex-Japan index gained 0.3% as gains in South Korea and Taiwan offset losses in China's blue-chip CSI300 index, still smarting from Monday's tepid growth data.
 It showed the toll the Sino-U.S. trade war is taking, even as new data highlighted Beijing's efforts to boost spending.

 Markets also await retail sales data - expected to show a 0.1% rise in June.
 This comes ahead of major central bank decisions, with the ECB due on July 25 while the U.S. Federal Reserve is expected to deliver a rate cut shortly thereafter.